Ravis-World/Button-of-Activation/README.md

 ### Key Features

-*   **Procedural Challenges:** Each playthrough features a unique sequence of challenges..
+*   **Procedural Challenges:** Each playthrough features a unique sequence of challenges.

 *   **Command Line Interface:** A classic, immersive terminal experience.